 -

-How big a solar panel should I use for a 12v DC water pump
+How big a solar panel should I use with a 9 volt battery

 [PDF Version]